California Massage Therapy Requirements

 PLEASE NOTE: We provide the below information about your state as a courtesy, but cannot guarantee its accuracy because laws are continually subject to change.
 If you have questions about the information we have provided below, please contact your licensing agency directly.
 Your state board will hold you ultimately responsible for knowing the laws that apply to you.
 We do not deviate from our posted return and exchange policy if you later determine that a course you enrolled in is not valid for CEs in your jursidiction.
 You may also visit the NCBTMB nationwide CE requirements chart, by clicking here.

 NCBTMB requires that you complete 24 hours of Continuing Education classes every two years.
 Three hours of the 24 hours must be in ethics.
-Three hours of the 24 hours must be in research.
+(Three hours of research is no longer required as of February 2019.)
 No more than 4 hours of the 24 hours may be in self-care.
 All NCBTMB CEs can be taken through home study or online courses through the Institute of Somatic Therapy, provider #280672-00.

 AMTA and ABMP require that you take 48 hours of Massage Therapy CEs every four years.
 Both Massage Therapy agencies allow all CEs to be taken through home study or online courses through the Institute of Somatic Therapy.